The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Marseille is a large port city in the south of France, with a beautiful quayside.
 It was named European Capital of Culture in 2013, and has a wide range of museums and art galleries for tourists to explore.
 Visitors arriving from Paris by train will disembark at Gare de Marseille-Saint-Charles, the largest train station in the city.
 The blue and orange subway lines serve the station.
 There are buses to the surrounding areas of the city that leave regularly, and buses to the airport leave every 15-20 minutes from 5:00 am to 11:30 pm.
 Taxis are available from outside the station, and the city centre and seafront are located a few minutes walk away.

-When taking a train from Paris, you have a couple of train stations you can depart from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When you arrive in Marseille, your train can arrive in train stations including Marseille-St-Charles, Marseille Saint Ch and Marseille-Blancarde.
+When departing from Paris, you have various train station options to start your journey from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When arriving in Marseille, you can end your route in train stations like Marseille-St-Charles, Marseille Saint Ch and Marseille-Blancarde.

-Omio customers travelling this route book their trains from Paris Gare de Lyon to Marseille-St-Charles.
+Omio customers book a train from Paris Gare de Lyon to Marseille-St-Charles most frequently for this route.

 Here are some other resources that might have the information you need